Cubital Tunnel Syndrome

 Cubital tunnel syndrome is a common type of nerve disorder in the upper extremity.
 This condition results from increased pressure on the ulnar nerve at the elbow.
 This is the same nerve involved when a person hits their “funny bone.”
 Patients may experience symptoms such as numbness, tingling, weakness, and pain in the hand and forearm.

 As the ulnar nerve travels from the upper arm into the forearm, it courses through the normal groove behind the medial epicondyle, the bony prominence on the inside of the elbow.
 The ulnar nerve is at risk for compression at this site – within the cubital tunnel – as it turns the corner around the back of the medial epicondyle.
 The nerve then travels down the forearm and innervates muscles in the forearm and hand and provides sensation to the small finger and a portion of the ring finger.
 It is thought that pressure on the nerve reduces neural blood flow, causing symptoms.
-Occasionally trauma, cysts, bone spurs, or anomalous muscles around the elbow are related to compression of the nerve; but, in most cases the direct cause is unknown.
+Occasionally trauma, cysts, bone spurs, or anomalous muscles around the elbow are related to compression of the nerve; but, in most cases the cause is unknown.
 Basically, cubital tunnel syndrome is a “pinched nerve” at the elbow.

 How do I know if I have cubital tunnel syndrome?